hermits-grove/mona/design.md

 # purpose is to hide length of short plaintext
 min_bits = 1024

-[ kdf ] # Key Derivation Function
+[ kdf ] # Key Derivation Function configuration
-name = "pbkdf2"
+[ kdf.pbkdf2 ]
 algo = "Sha256" # algorithm to be used by pbkdf2
 iters = 100000  # positive i32: iterations argument to pbkdf2
 salt = "<salt>" # base32 encoded string: salt argument to pbkdf2

 [ encrypt ]
-name = "aead"
+[ encrypt.aead ]
-algo = "ChaCha20-Poly1305" # string: name of cipher
+algo = "ChaCha20-Poly1305" # string: name of encryption algorithm
 nonce = "<nonce>"          # base32 encoded string
-keylength = 256            # positive i32: numbert of bits
+keylength = 256            # positive i32: number of bits. master pass phrase is stretched to this number of bits

 [ paranoid ]
 # Extra security for the *extra* paranoid